-1.9 The need for Habitats Regulations Assessments has existed since 2004 when the original regulations came into force.
+- 1.9 regulation 63(5) "integrity test" on a "precautionary basis".
+Authorisation may only be given if the competent authority has made certain there will be no adverse effect on the integrity of the protected site and where no reasonable scientific doubt about the effect of the development and the proposed mitigation remains. - 1.10 The need for appropriate assessments has existed since 2004 when the original regulations came into force.
 It has been known for many years that new development does lead to an increase in recreation at the coast and that this has an impact on the birds which use the coastal mud flats to feed and roost (this is a 'likely significant effect').
 As a result, mitigation is required from all new development which is then used to fund the Bird Aware Partnership, of which the Council is a member.
-The partnership implements the mitigation scheme, largely consisting of a ranger patrols along the coast.
+The partnership implements the mitigation scheme, largely consisting of ranger patrols along the coast.
 This is an established part of the development process at the Solent.